Sabres hire Penguins' Jason Botterill as general manager

 Botterill takes over three weeks after Tim Murray was fired, and one day after Pittsburgh advanced to the Eastern Conference finals by defeating the Washington Capitals 2-0 in Game 7 of their second-round playoff series.

-Botterill’s first priority will be hiring a coach to replace Dan Bylsma, who was also fired in Buffalo’s second front-office house-cleaning in 3 1/2 years.
+Botterill’s first priority will be hiring a coach to replace Dan Bylsma, who was also fired in the Sabres’ second front-office house-cleaning in 3 1/2 years.

 The former NHL player has spent the past 10 years working up the Penguins’ executive ranks.
 Over the past three years, Botterill has closely helped GM Jim Rutherford with scouting, contract and player development matters.